 A new Centre

-During another visit by Thupten Rinpoche it was discussed that a more suitable place for the centre was needed.
-(Although a wonderful start, a family home with three young children is not the ideal place for a Buddhist Meditation Centre).
-A place looking over Whangarei was sought after.
-Several properties where looked at by Rinpoche and found not suitable … Then a property with a house and 14 acre’s of land with a magnificent views over Whangarei was found.
+During another visit by Thupten Rinpoche it was discussed that a more suitable place for the centre was needed (although a wonderful start, a family home with three young children is not the ideal place for a Buddhist Meditation Centre).
+A place looking over Whangarei was sought.
+Several properties were viewed by Rinpoche and found to be unsuitable.
+Then a property with a house and 14 acres of land with a magnificent views over Whangarei was found.
 Kaari phoned Rinpoche (who was now back in Dunedin) and without even seeing the property he affirmed that “YES” it was the right place.
 The property was purchased in 1998.

 A teacher comes

 The next move was to ask for a teacher.
-Thupten Rinpoche was again consulted and together with Venerable Geshe Sonam Rinchen (disciple of Geshe Ngawang Dhargyey and teacher for more than 20 years at the LIbrary of Tibetan Works and Archives in Dharamsala, India).
+Thupten Rinpoche was again consulted and together with Venerable Geshe Sonam Rinchen (disciple of Geshe Ngawang Dhargyey and teacher for more than 20 years at the Library of Tibetan Works and Archives in Dharamsala, India).
 It was decided that the Venerable Geshe Sangey Thinley would be the one invited to come.
-Traveling from Sera Je Monastery in South India, leaving behind his house of 87 dedicated students, Geshe Sangey Thinley (fondly known as Geshe-La) arrived in Whangarei on the 1st of October 1999, and took up residence in the newly inaugurated centre Jam Tse Dhargyey Ling.
+Travelling from Sera Je Monastery in South India and leaving behind his house of 87 dedicated students, Geshe Sangey Thinley (fondly known as Geshe-La) arrived in Whangarei on 1st October 1999, and took up residence in the newly inaugurated centre Jam Tse Dhargyey Ling.